Kuldeep Yadav

 Kuldeep Yadav (born 14 December 1994) is an Indian international cricketer.
-A left-arm unorthodox spinner, he plays for Uttar Pradesh in domestic cricket and Delhi Capitals in the Indian Premier League.
-He was an integral member of the Indian team that won the 2024 T20 World Cup and the 2025 Champions Trophy.
+A left-arm unorthodox spinner, he plays for Uttar Pradesh in domestic cricket and Lucknow Super Giants in the Indian Premier League.
+He was a member of the Indian team that won the 2024 and 2026 T20 World Cups and the 2025 Champions Trophy.

 Yadav has played for the Indian Under-19 cricket team and played in the 2014 U19 Cricket World Cup.
 On 18 December 2019, against the West Indies, he became the first bowler for India to take two hat-tricks in international cricket.
 On 17 January 2020, in the second ODI against Australia, Yadav became the fastest spin bowler for India, in terms of innings, to take 100 wickets in ODI cricket, in his 58th innings.
-He helped his national side to win the 2018 Asia Cup as he took the most wickets during the tournament at 10 along with Rashid Khan and Mustafizur Rahman, and being the highest wicket taker for India.
+He helped his national team to win the 2018 Asia Cup as he took the most wickets during the tournament at 10 along with Rashid Khan and Mustafizur Rahman, and being the highest wicket taker for India.
 He made his international test debut against Australia in Dharamshala on 25 March 2017.